DAF201/2022_fall_school_garbage/Logic.md

 q → p is the converse of p → q

-¬p → ¬q is the inverse of p → q
+¬ p → ¬ q is the inverse of p → q

-¬q → ¬p is the contrapositive of p → q
+¬ q → ¬ p is the contrapositive of p → q

 ## Precedence of Logical Operators